Question 1: Date of diagnosis of primary disease for infusion

 Select Unknown if no information is available to determine if the biopsy showed characteristics of liver fibrosis.

-Indicate if the liver biopsy performed on the date reported above showed evidence of chronic hepatitis.
-Select Yes if the biopsy showed characteristics of chronic hepatitis.
-Report No if the biopsy reported did not show characteristics of chronic hepatitis.
+Indicate if the liver biopsy performed on the date reported above showed evidence / characteristics of chronic hepatitis.
 If the results are unclear, seek physician clarification.

 Select Unknown if no information is available to determine if the biopsy showed characteristics of chronic hepatitis or if the results were inconclusive.

-Question 493: Is there evidence of abnormal cardiac iron deposition based on an MRI of the heart at time of infusion?
+Question 592: Is there evidence of abnormal cardiac iron deposition based on an MRI of the heart at time of infusion? (within 60 days of infusion)

 A cardiac MRI may be performed to assess cardiac iron deposition.
 This information is typically listed within the MRI interpretation of the report.

-Indicate Yes if cardiac MRI shows evidence of abnormal cardiac iron deposition at the time of infusion.
-Select No if there is no evidence of abnormal cardiac iron deposition at the time of infusion.
-If multiple MRIs were performed, report the results based on the most recent scan prior to the start of the preparative regimen / infusion.
+Indicate if cardiac MRI shows evidence of abnormal cardiac iron deposition at the time of infusion (within 60 days of infusion).
+If multiple MRIs were performed, report the results based on the most recent scan prior to the start of the preparative regimen / lymphodepleting therapy (or infusion if no preparative regimen / lymphodepleting therapy).

-A serum iron test is used to determine how much iron is in the serum.
+- Serum iron: A serum iron test is used to determine how much iron is in the serum.
 If the serum iron level is lower than normal, it indicates the body’s iron stores are low (iron deficiency).
 If the serum iron level is higher than normal, it could indicate hemochromatosis, a condition that causes the body to store too much iron.
+If the serum iron was assessed at the last evaluation, report the value and unit of measurement as documented on the lab report.

-Total iron binding capacity (TIBC) is a test used to gauge the total amount of iron in the blood.
+- TIBC (total iron binding capacity): Total iron binding capacity (TIBC) is a test used to gauge the total amount of iron in the blood.
+If the TIBC was assessed at the last evaluation, report the value and unit of measurement as documented on the lab report.

 Section Updates: